• Welcome

 Picture

-Kia ora Talofa lava Greetings Bonjour
+Kia ora, Talofa lava, Greetings and Bonjour

 Assembly and Tumuaki Awards - Ngā Whetū o te wiki/Stars of the Week

-The Ngā Whetū o te wiki certificates will be presented at school assemblies and the names of these students will be in the next newsletter.
-Here are the Ngā Whetū o te wiki from the Mua i Malae assembly in Week 6.
+The Ngā Whetū o te wiki certificates will be presented at school assemblies and the names of these students will feature here after assemblies have been completed.
+Here are our stars after our last Whole School.
+Assembly hosted by L’Archipel.

 L’Archipel